stcline/RE-5.6.0-Servo_Control_with_Python/README.md

 1. In what various ways does the servo behave differently than a DC motor?
 2. What makes the use of a servo more complex (remember that if you were controlling a DC motor with a Pi, you would need to write some code)?
-3. What applications do you thin servos are appropriate for?
+3. What applications do you think servos are appropriate for?
 Explain.

 ## 📚  Resources